themimixcompany/mkadm/README.md

     mkadm -n goliath --domain-name goliath.mimix.io

-To get the date on goliath, run:

-    mkadm -n goliath -c date

-To connect to goliath via SSH, run:

-    mkadm -sn goliath

-To expunge `goliath`, run:
+To expunge goliath, run:

     mkadm -xn goliath

+To list all the instances, run:

+    mkadm -l

 ### <a name="miscellany">Miscellany</a>